 If you just came to know about Upper Mustang Trek in Nepal, you might be curious What is Mustang famous for?
 Travelers frequently ask these questions over the internet.
-And I suppose it’s because the permit to trek, is one of the most expensive of USD 500 per person.
-Also, an independent hiker should hire a guide or a porter.
+A few reasons, such as the cost of the permit, ancient history, culture, and unique landscape in the high Himalayan desert make this place unique.
 In this article, I am going to share some of the most famous sights of Upper Mustang.

 - 1. Sky Burial